rioki/ezrc/README.txt

 4. Building

-    The pacakge comes bundled with a Code::Blocks project file.
+    The pacakge comes bundled with a CodeLite project file.
 It can either be built with that or simply compiling the main.cpp file with any C++ compiler should head the expected result.